Japanese destroyer Wakatsuki: Construction and career

 Zuikaku and Wakatsuki under attack during the Battle of Leyte Gulf, 25 October 1944.

 After the battle, Wakatsuki escorted the fleet on a troop transport run between 8-20 July from Okinawa to Manila and then Lingga, and returned to Japan on 19 September with a tanker convoy.
 On 16 October, she arrived at the scene of her sistership Suzutsuki, which had been damaged by a torpedo from the submarine USS Sturgeon, and escorted her to Kure for repairs.
 On the 20th, she regrouped with the fleet in Brunei for Operation Sho-Go, better known as the Battle of Leyte Gulf, a final charge by the entire Japanese fleet to prevent the allied landings in the Philippines.
 Wakatsuki served her role as an escort to the decoy aircraft carrier force attempting to lure out American aircraft carriers, allowing for the powerful surface fleet to attack and sink US troop convoys.

 Zuikaku and Zuihō sinking.
 Wakatsuki (left) and Hatsuzuki (right) are seen to the left preparing to rescue survivors.

 Departing Brunei on the 22nd, the aircraft carrier Zuikaku, the last remaining aircraft carrier to have attacked Pearl Harbor, and the light carriers Zuihō, Chitose, and Chiyoda, launched some 120 Kamikaze suicide bombers at the American fleet.
 Most either missed or were shot down.
-According to a few sources, a few Zuikaku Kamikazes broke through and helped to sink the light carrier USS Princeton, but this claim is suspect.
-On turn, on the 25th, the decoy force was raided by US carrier aircraft in what became the Battle off Cape Engaño.
+In turn, on the 25th the decoy force was raided by US carrier aircraft in what became the Battle off Cape Engaño.
 All four aircraft carriers, the light cruiser Tama, and the destroyer Akizuki were all either sunk or crippled and later finished off.
 Wakatsuki evaded several air attacks before helping to remove survivors from the dying Zuikaku.
-As this was being completed, a task force of US cruisers, which had delivered the coup de grâce to the crippled Chitose, pounced on the Japanese fleet, prompting the destroyer Hatsuzuki to sacrifice herself, taking the entire attention of the US cruisers and sinking with most of her crew, while Wakatsuki and the other successfully retreated loaded with survivors.
+As this was being completed, a task force of US cruisers, which had delivered the coup de grâce to the crippled Chiyoda, pounced on the Japanese fleet, prompting the destroyer Hatsuzuki to sacrifice herself, taking the entire attention of the US cruisers and sinking with most of her crew while Wakatsuki and the other successfully retreated loaded with survivors.